Space-Fox1/Just-some-repo/README.md

 2. Faster update checking(May not be possible?)
 3. Widespread adopting by people in my school
 4. Smaller QR codes(Link shorteners?
 Compression algorithms?)

-### **And to any school staff, please put a issue into report if you want this taken down.
-I can push a update to remove everything.**